sicut-mediocris/Demo/ReadMe.md

-This is a ReadMe document,basically comments about my project btu in an organised way.
+This is a ReadMe document,basically comments about my project but in an organised way.